DV Frequently Asked Questions

 Civil marriages are conducted at designated courts, such as the Abu Dhabi Judicial Department.
 Other emirates may also offer services for non-Muslim civil marriages with additional requirements by its jurisdiction.

-Civil marriage is like any other official marriage; it is approved and issued by the Court and will then need to be attested by the Ministry of Foreign Affairs.
+Yes, UAE Civil wedding is like any other official marriage; it is approved and issued by the Court and will then need to be attested by the Ministry of Foreign Affairs.
 Legalization to your embassy is needed.
 If you have any concerns, you should contact your embassy.

 Original passport must be presented on the wedding day and if you are a UAE resident, you should also bring your Emirates ID.